William Wentworth: Squatter leader

 Wentworth positioned himself in the legislature as a vocal leader for the wealthy squatters and landowners.
-He vehemently opposed any reforms that threatened the status of this "squattocracy" class and was one of the chief opponents of Governor Gipps in 1846 who wanted to fund free emigration to the colony through additional tariffs on squatting licences.
+He vehemently opposed any reforms that threatened the status of this "squattocracy" class.
+He was one of the chief opponents of Governor Gipps in 1846, when he wanted to fund free emigration to the colony through additional tariffs on squatting licences.
 With Gipps out of the picture, the squatters achieved dominance.

 Convict transportation to the colony ended in 1840 and with it the squatters lost a very cheap source of labour to work on their properties.
-Wentworth no longer approved of free European migration to fill the void as this was more costly; he later reversed position again during the 1851 election campaign.
+Wentworth no longer approved of free European migration to fill the void, as this was more costly; he later reversed his position again during the 1851 election campaign.
 With other members of the "squattocracy" such as James Macarthur, Wentworth advocated for the introduction of indentured Chinese coolie labour and procured them as servants at his Vaucluse mansion and on his grazing properties.
 Wentworth advanced Chinese coolies six Spanish dollars for their passage, to be paid back over a five year labour contract.
 He pressed charges against absconders, who were punished with jail terms of hard labour.
-On one occasion, an interpreter for the Chinese workers verbally abused Wentworth following the sentencing of one worker, and was subsequently charged by Wentworth for absconding, as such sentenced to two months' imprisonment with hard labour.
+Following one sentencing, an interpreter for the Chinese workers verbally abused Wentworth, who subsequently charged him for absconding.
+The interpreter was sentenced to two months' imprisonment with hard labour.
 During the trial, Wentworth quipped that the prisoners ought to be forced to work on treadmills.

 In 1851, he argued to retain the death penalty, arguing that "hardened felons, convicted of repeated grave offences would be punished best by death" and that such punishment would be "more reformatory in its effects" than any other.
-He argued that the British Government "had in its system of punishment gone too far, and had gone from the extreme of too great severity to too little."
+He argued that the British government "had in its system of punishment gone too far, and had gone from the extreme of too great severity to too little."
 In light of these sentiments, The Australian, the progressive paper that Wentworth was no longer associated with, stated in the early 1850s that Wentworth's opinions were then worth nothing.

 Wentworth continued to advocate for causes related to self-government.
 During his time leading elected conservatives in the Legislative Council between 1843 and 1854, Wentworth led agitation for the local control of Crown lands and revenue.
-In 1848, Wentworth proposed the establishment of "a Congress from the various Colonial Legislatures" to legislate on inter-colonial matters, following a suggestion from the Earl Grey for a "central authority" for the Australian colonies.
+In 1848, following the Earl Grey's suggestion for a "central authority" of the Australian colonies, he proposed the establishment of "a Congress from the various Colonial Legislatures" to legislate on inter-colonial matters.
 This preceded Australian federation in 1901.

-Wentworth, who owned property in the Hunter Region, chaired a public meeting establishing the Hunter River Railway Company in April 1853.
+Being an owner of property in the Hunter Region, he chaired a public meeting establishing the Hunter River Railway Company in April 1853.
 The company devised the railway line between Newcastle and Maitland, though it ran into financial trouble and was bought by the Government during construction.
-Wentworth foreshadowed the line's extension to Scone up north and Sydney down south; the line ultimately developed into the Main North line connecting Sydney and Queensland.
+Wentworth foreshadowed the line's extension to Scone up north and Sydney down south; the line ultimately developed into the Great Northern Railway connecting Sydney and Queensland.